flutter/flutter/specs/apis.md

   }

   abstract class Superclass {
-    // an abstract class can't have a constructor
+    // an abstract class can't have a non-abstract constructor
-    // in every other respect it is the same as a regular class }
+    // an abstract class may have abstract constructors and methods
+    // an abstract class may have everything else a class can have

+    abstract constructor ();
+      // this indicates that non-abstract subclasses must have a constructor with the given arguments

+    abstract ReturnType methodCallback();
+      // this method does nothing, but is included to describe the interface that subclasses will implement
+      // a non-abstract class must have an explicit implementation of all inherited abstract methods

+  }

   class Subclass : Superclass {